 In an animated short, especially one without dialog, the music must be the voice of the characters.
 Every moment of emotional clarity relies greatly on the score.
 Joy understands how to create that beating heart of the film through her music.
 She brought her skill to this project with the utmost professionalism, and was a true creative partner.
 Joy's music carries the emotions of our film aloft and gives the characters voice.
 We are grateful for her collaboration.

-director of film
+director of "Mutiny!"

 Variety review of

-(Ngiaw's) sweeping score and ambitious action shots tore at the audiences heart strings with no need for dialogue as, the woman in the film uses martial arts to battle intense feelings of loss and grief reflecting Huynh’s own.
+(Ngiaw's) sweeping score and ambitious action shots tore at the audiences heart strings with no need for dialogue as, the woman in the film uses martial arts to battle intense feelings of loss and grief reflecting Huynh’s (director) own.